JialeZh/MongoDBproject/README.md

 2. Create a MongoDB database named “Pantrydb”
 3. Create a MongoDB collection named “pantrys”
 4. Import “sampledata.json” into the pantrys collection

-How to Start Frontend Application
-1. Open “PantryApp” folder with IDE
-2. Open new Terminal
-3. Type “npm install” in the Terminal
-4. Type “npm run dev” to start the server

 Frontend App Dependencies
 1. Axios